-You can lock/unlock label you are currently hovering over by using the
+You can lock/unlock the label you are currently hovering over by using the

 uhotkey.
-If you are not hovering over any label (either on the canvas, or on the left side bar), the
+If you are not hovering over a label (either on the canvas or in the left side bar), the

 uhotkey will lock/unlock the currently selected label.

-Watch the video below to understand how to prevent/allow overwriting of annotations.
+Watch the video below to understand how to prevent/allow the overwriting of annotations.

 vshortcut to activate vibrant mode to highlight that instance.
 This can be useful in quickly identifying instances.